Solved! Foods to Avoid if You Have Neuropathy

 A: It takes time to see significant changes, but you may notice subtle improvements in your neuropathy symptoms within a few weeks of improving your diet.
 Be patient and persistent with healthy eating habits for the best, long term results.

 About the Author

-Dr. Evan Norum, co-owner of Advantage Chiropractic, holds a Doctorate of Chiropractic from Northwestern Health Sciences University.
-Inspired by personal experiences with chiropractic care, he specializes in family-based treatments and is board-certified in the Torque Release Technique®.
-With internships at leading chiropractic centers and co-founding Advantage Chiropractic, Dr. Evan Norum is dedicated to promoting health from within.
+Dr. Evan Norum, co-owner of Advantage Chiropractic in New Berlin, WI, holds a Doctorate of Chiropractic from Northwestern Health Sciences University.
+Inspired by personal experiences with chiropractic care, he specializes in family-based treatments and is board-certified in chiropractic care, neuropathy, and the Torque Release Technique®.
+With internships at leading chiropractic centers and co-founding Advantage Chiropractic in 2017, Dr. Evan Norum is dedicated to promoting health from within.